In some respects this doesn’t help us much. There are no inner crater details in the Apollo image to look at, but bear with me, I have my reasons.

 The rocks around the crater can also be picked out -

-For our next crater we can return to Camelot, and a very nice panorama of the area available here, and the LRO view is shown below that.
+For our next crater we can return to Camelot, and a very nice panorama of the area available here.
+The LRO view is shown below.

 Camelot crater was also filmed while the astronaut were at station 5, and a still from that footage is shown below, again with the boulders identified.